 Meet your guides in Portland and transfer up the coast to the idyllic harbor of Camden.
 Our first order of business is a lunch highlighting some fresh Atlantic seafood, followed by a quick ferry ride out to the island of Isleboro.
 With just 560 permanent residents, Isleboro has long been a summer retreat for artists, actors, and writers.
 We’ll get to know the island by bike, pedaling past rocky coves and secluded beaches to its northernmost point.
 After a stop into the general store for a pick-me-up, we’ll catch the ferry back to the mainland.
 Get settled at our waterfront hotel, followed by our first dinner together at one of Camden’s charming local restaurants.

 This morning we’ll explore “Vacationland” on foot, hiking a path that winds through the Maine woods to a stunning view of Megunticook Lake.
 Continue through pine forests and up the main ridge of Mount Megunticook to the summit, where the entirety of Penobscot Bay unfolds before you.
 Watch the boats sail in and out of the Camden Harbor as we trek back into town for a well-earned lunch.
 After, go for a swim in the nearby lake or take some time to relax at our hotel.
-In the early evening, we’ll board a historic windjammer sailboat and take a sunset cruise—complete with a lobster dinner onboard.
+Later this evening, we’ll have another lovely New England dinner.

 Meals: Breakfast / Lunch / Dinner